giselejfox/giselejfox.github.io/static/media/11-24-rss-reader.86521d0f68e5ef7547a1.md

 ## structure

-**Frontend**: React app hosted by Netlify.
+**Frontend**: Next.js React App hosted by Vercel.

 **Database**: The data amalgamated from all the different feeds I look at (right now RSS and youtube channels) gets stored in a Firebase Realtime Database.
 This way I don't request information from each source everytime I load the website.

-**Server(ish)**: Two Netlify functions
+**Server(ish)**: Two Vercel Serverless functions
-1. Every night one is scheduled to request the information from the RSS feeds and youtube API, format it into a singlee JSON file, and send it to the Firebase Realtime Database.
+1. Every night one is scheduled as a cron job to request the information from the RSS feeds and youtube API, format it into a singlee JSON file, and send it to the Firebase Realtime Database.
 2. The other requests the information from the Firebase Realtime Database to display the feeds whenever the page loads.

 ## process